Soopro/tinforce/content/en/about-us.md

 				<h2>What we do ?</h2>
 			</header>
 			<p>Anyone can running their own business through the Internet.
 Anyone can own a brand.</p>
 			<p>We are here to help small business comes to engaging e-commerce.
-Our Products is fully support Facebook Twitter WeChat and many other social media platform.</p>
+Our Solution is fully support Facebook Twitter WeChat and many other social media platform.</p>
 		</article>
 	</div>
 	<div class="col-md-6">